 1835: William Hooper of Ladd & Co. started the first sugar plantation operated by foreigners in Kōloa, Kauai.

-1838: During this time, Hawaii had twenty active sugar mills, with eighteen of them powered by water and two powered by animals.
+1838: Twenty sugar mills operated in Hawaii, with eighteen of them powered by water and two powered by animals.

 1846-1874: Hawaiian sugar exports increased from 300,000 pounds in 1846 to 1,204,061 pounds in 1857, and 24,566,661 pounds in 1874.
 In 1861, the American Civil War caused the demand of sugar to skyrocket.